Short on time? Here’s the fastest VPN in 2023:

 What’s the fastest free VPN?

 Proton VPN’s free plan comes with really fast speeds — in my tests, I only experienced a 30% slowdown on average.
-Proton VPN’s free plan also includes VPN Accelerator (a feature that speeds up VPN connections on distant servers) and unlimited data, and it’s actually one of the best free VPN plans out there.
+Proton VPN’s free plan also includes unlimited data, and it’s actually one of the best free VPN plans out there.